epfl-ada/ada-2021-project-teamphilippe/README.md

 Florian :
 - 27.11-04.12 :
-    - Filter the quotes about Elon Musk using Spacy.
+    - Filter the quotes about Mark Zuckerberg using Spacy.
 - 04.12-11.12 :
     - Generalize extraction method to filter quotes from any person/company.
     - Extract what entities were found in each quotes.